History of Devon: Anglo-Saxon conquest of Dumnonia

 Dumnonia remained intact in the sixth century, but it lost territory to Wessex in the mid-seventh.
 The historian Henry Loyn comments that the conquest of Devon was "probably swift, set in motion by the West Saxons about 660, and virtually complete by the death of King Ine in 725."
 By 682 they had reached the Quantocks (in what is now Somerset) and were pressing forward into the coastal plain.

-The West Saxons were in control of Exeter by the 680s, when Boniface received his education at an Anglo-Saxon monastery there.
+The West Saxons were presumably in control of Exeter by the 680s, when Boniface received his education at a monastery with a leader using an Anglo-Saxon name.
 Dumnonia still retained part of Devon at this time, and before he became a bishop in 705, Aldhelm wrote on behalf of a council to King Geraint of Dumnonia and his bishops.
-In 710, Ine defeated Geraint, who was the lst recorded king of Devon.
-In the eighth century there was a large-scale replacement of British placename by English ones in Devon.
+In 710, Ine defeated Geraint, who was the last recorded king of Devon..

+Despite military control the Laws of Ine made provision for the Wealhas, the "Welsh" foreigners (Wealhas here meaning indigenous western Britons), some of whom retained positions of responsibility..

+Campaigns by King Ecgberht of Wessex in Devon between 813 and 822 appear to have resulted in the defeat of the West Wealhas, but not their complete disposition.
+William of Malmesbury reports negotiations between King Alfred of Wessex and King Dungarth of the Cornish in c.
+876 held somewhere near Exmoor in Devon; presumably Alfred would have sought reassurances over his western frontier as he conspired to defeat the Danes.